SamDuffield/bmm/paper.md

 `bmm` provides probabilistic map-matching with uncertainty quantification, built on top of `OSMnx` [@Boeing2017].
-Map-matching is the task of converting a polyline (series of noisy location observations - e.g. GPS data) and a graph (collection of edges and nodes) into a logical route restricted to the graph.
+Map-matching is the task of converting a polyline (series of noisy location observations - e.g. GPS data) and a graph (collection of edges and nodes) into a continuous route trajectory restricted to the graph.
-`bmm` uses Bayesian particle smoothing methods to produce a collection of particles, each of which representing a continuous, plausible route.
+`bmm` uses Bayesian particle smoothing methods to produce a collection of particles, each of which representing a continuous, plausible route along edges in the graph.

 # Statement of need